vega/altair/doc/user_guide/data.rst

 EPSG:4326 first.

-If your data comes in a different projection (eg. with units in meters) and you don't have the option to reproject the data, than try using the project configuration `(type: 'identity', reflectY': True)`.
-It draws the geometries in a cartesian grid without applying a projection configuration.
+If your data comes in a different projection (eg. with units in meters) and you don't have the option to reproject the data, try using the project configuration `(type: 'identity', reflectY': True)`.
+It draws the geometries in a cartesian grid without applying a projection.

 .. _data-winding-order: